Fives Court Cottage Wincanton Somerset Fives Court Cottage

 Sleeps 4 (plus cot).

-Situated in a small village between Wincanton and Sherborne, on the Somerset-Dorset border, this Grade II listed barn, built in the 17th & 18th centuries, has been converted into a cosy, two-bedroom cottage, while retaining many of the original features.
+The Grade II listed barn, originally built in the 17th & 18th centuries, has been converted into a cosy, two-bedroom cottage.

 The Sitting Room

 The cottage is situated in a small courtyard opposite the owner's house.
-There is off road parking for one car.
-The owners have a selection of pets including chicken and Shetland ponies, which are kept in the field next to their house.
+There is off-road parking for one car.
+The owners have a selection of pets including chicken, Zwartbles sheep and Shetland ponies, which are kept in the field next to their house.

 The barn in the 1950's